Program Overview

 What Will I Study?

-Human resource management students learn to create effective organizations and how to perform human resource management functions.
+Human resource management students learn to create effective organizations and to perform human resource management functions.
 They learn principles and theories of leadership, how to influence the behavior of individuals and groups, how to improve organizational performance, and how to implement macro-level change in organizations.

 Program Structure